Manneken Pis: Jeanneke Pis

 Manneken Pis is not the only peeing statue in Brussels.
 Since 1987, it has had a female equivalent, Jeanneke Pis ("Little Pissing Joan"), located on the eastern side of the Impasse de la Fidélité/Getrouwheidsgang ("Fidelity Alley"), a narrow cul-de-sac some 30 m long leading northwards off the restaurant-packed Rue des Bouchers/Beenhouwersstraat, in central Brussels.
 The 50 cm bronze sculpture depicts a naked little girl with short pigtails, squatting and urinating on a blue-grey limestone base.
 It feeds a small fountain and is now protected from vandalism by iron bars.
-It is, however, less illustrious than its masculine counterpart.